4 Tools to Automate Kubernetes Cluster Deployments

 Kubernetes is hard

-This is probably why managed Kubernetes cluster services are such a hot topic, they promise to eliminate much of the deployment and management hassles, which can allow you to focus on the workloads you need to run.
-But if you are still going roll your own clusters, I’d first look through a few of the options covered in this article to see if one of them will save you some headaches.
+This is probably why managed Kubernetes cluster services, with their emphasis on Kubernetes Automation, are such a hot topic, they promise to eliminate much of the deployment and management hassles, which can allow you to focus on the workloads you need to run.
+But if you are still going roll your own clusters, I’d first look through a few of the options covered in this article.
+They might provide insights into how to automate Kubernetes deployment, potentially saving you some headaches.

-Before we look at the tools, lets define a few deployment targets when it comes to Kubernetes.
+Before we look at the Kubernetes deployment tools, lets define a few deployment targets.
 At the bare minimum we are looking for an application that consumes declarative manifests of some sort and bootstraps fully functioning Kubernetes clusters.
 We will also want to ensure that a cluster is highly available.

 Goal 1: Highly available